 - Seven additional courses at or above the 500 level offered within the Department of Classical Studies or related departments (with advisor approval)

 Students may choose to take graduate-level courses in Ancient Greek and Latin, but students may take only one set of qualifying exams, either two in Ancient Greek or two in Latin.
-One course in Greek or Roman art or classical archaeology and one course in ancient history are recommended.
+One course in Greek or Roman art or classical archaeology is recommended.
 Students who wish to take more than two courses from related departments must receive approval from the Director of Graduate Studies.